jacgitcz/knight_moves/README.md

 Odin Project : Ruby Programming : Data Structures

-The #knight_moves function attempts to find the shortest path from a given start position to a given target position
+The #knight_moves function attempts to find the shortest path from a given start position to a given target position for a chess knight.
+It assumes a standard 8x8 chessboard.
+Positions on the board are given by x, y coordinates (not standard chess terms), with each coordinate in the range 0 to 7 inclusive.

 The program builds a tree with the start position as root until a child is added with the required target position.
 It then traces the path back from the child to the root using the parent links.